ggermis/go-examples/README.md

 $ make run
 ```

 Some directories differ from the above statement.
-How to run the examples from those directories are described below
+How to run the examples from those directories is described below

 ### cross-compile